ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Development Status:** Last updated 	14/02/2020
+**Development Status:** Last updated 	12/03/2020

-- Tuning Tab added (WIP)
-- MAVInspector enhancements
-- MAVLINK & ParameterMetadata updates

 **Features:**

-- Realtime data acquisition (50ms sampling, 100ms rolling display) based on MAVLink messages or ULOG data over MAVLink
+- Realtime data acquisition (20ms sampling, 100ms rolling display) based on MAVLink messages or ULOG data over MAVLink
 - Timechart annotated by messages (MAVLink and ULog) and parameter changes (MAVLink only)
 - XY Analysis for selected key-figures
 - 3D View (vehicle and observer perspective)